dhiraj1site/JSONAppend/README.md

 # JSON Append Library

 If you are trying to append a JSON entry into a pre-existing JSON file, you can use this library to add/append additional entries to a JSON file format.
-This package also supports a separate function to ignore pre-exiting JSON entries.
+This package also supports a separate function to ignore pre-existing JSON entries.

 ## Installation
 `composer require dhiraj1site/jsonappend`